| |

 As for the C GOBRECHT F, it would be interesting to compare the lettering here with the 1840 hub splasher JA1840-4/P3073 to see if they are the same, ie made from a gang punch.

-while the very latest examples show extensive work by STATES which thinned the crack, removed portions of the denticles and partially removed the raised die mark between the base of the "A".
+The very latest examples show extensive work by STATES which thinned the crack, removed portions of the denticles and partially removed the raised die mark between the base of the "A" and the die scratch in "U".
 This is visible on the Eliasberg example as shown below.

-The Eliasberg coin establishes that some examples of J58/P61 represent the last use of this reverse die as it was struck later than any known 1838 or 1839 dated muling.
+The Eliasberg-Simpson coin establishes that some examples of J58/P61 represent the last use of this reverse die as it was struck later than any known 1838 or 1839 dated muling.

 Photos courtesy of Superior, Heritage, PCGS and John Dannreuther.